 The prelim examining committee consists of three ASEN faculty members selected by the student.
-It is headed by the PhD advisor and includes a second faculty member from the student's focus area and a third faculty member from a different focus area (or focus sub-area thrust for students within the aerospace engineering systems focus area).
+It is headed by the PhD advisor and includes a second faculty member from the student's focus area and a third faculty member from a different focus or thrust area.
+The topics covered for each focus and thrust area must be selected from the core courses listed in the following Table.
+Alternate courses must be approved via petition by advisor, course instructor and the focus lead.
 The committee members determine the topical coverage of the exam for each student.
 In general, it will include MS level coursework and undergraduate prerequisite material relevant to the student's and committee members' focus areas.
 The exam questions may also address relevant research topics, background material, and integration of material from several courses.
 Students are expected to discuss expectations for the exam with each of the faculty members they select for their committee.
+The primary advisor may choose an alternate oral exam format, such as reading and discussing a research paper on the selected topic.
+However, the student must be given at least a week notice on such reading assignments.